MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ## Turn tamper protection on (or off) for an individual machine

 > [!NOTE]
-> Tamper protection blocks attempts to modify Windows Defender Antivirus settings through the registry.
+> Tamper protection blocks attempts to modify Microsoft Defender Antivirus settings through the registry.
 >
 > To help ensure that tamper protection doesn’t interfere with third-party security products or enterprise installation scripts that modify these settings, go to **Windows Security** and update **Security intelligence** to version 1.287.60.0 or later.
 (See [Security intelligence updates](https://www.microsoft.com/wdsi/definitions).)
 >